CGray1234/Roblox-Webhook-System/README.md

 Place the script into ServerScript Service

-Have Http Requests enabled to function
+Have "Allow HTTP Requests" enabled for the script to function

 # Info